OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 ### Project Overview
 ---

-The Nobel Prize is perhaps the most recognized scientific prize in the world.
-Accordingly, this data analysis project conducted in **Python** is intended to examine all the Nobel Prize Winners identify undiscovered patterns by exploring some intriguing Nobel Prize winner data.
+The Nobel Prize is perhaps the most recognized scientific prize ever in the world.
+In this regard, awards are each year bestowed in the areas of Medicine, Chemistry, Physics, Economics, Literature and Peace.

+Accordingly, this data analysis project conducted in **Python** is intended to examine all the Nobel Prize winners up to date in an attempt to identify and explore undiscovered patterns hidden in the dataset provided.

 <p align="center">
   <img src="https://github.com/OzzyGoylusun/Python.-Identifying-Patterns-and-Visualising-Nobel-Prize-Winners/blob/main/Visuals/Nobel%20Prize%20Image.png"
  alt="Alfred Nobel">
 </p>

-Made available by the Nobel Foundation, the analysed data includes all prize winners from 1901 to 2023.
-In this regard, awards are bestowed in chemistry, literature, physics, physiology or medicine, economics, and peace.
+Made available by the Nobel Foundation, the analysed data uncovers all prize winners from 1901 all the way to 2023.

 ### Data Sources